elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-emby-radarr-sonarr-prowlarr.md

 ### Setup Emby

-Log into [Emby][emby], enable hardware transcoding, and setup the media libraries in `/storage/elfstorage`.
+Log into [Emby][emby], enable hardware transcoding, and setup the media libraries in `/storage/symlinks/{movies,series,movies-4k,series-4k, etc}`.
 Setup an API key for autoscan, and keep it for later.

 ### Setup RDTClient